kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/database.md

 # Database

 To use Kùzu, you need to first create a database instance with a database config.
+We recommend constructing the Database instance

 ## Example
 ```
 DatabaseConfig databaseConfig("testdb");
+SystemConfig systemConfig(1ull << 31 /* set buffer manager size to 2GB */);
-Database database(databaseConfig);
+Database database(databaseConfig, systemConfig);
 ```

 ## Available APIs